CLE Hours: 6 including 6 General, 1 Ethics, 1 Professionalism, 0 Trial Practice

 Travis received his undergraduate degree in finance from the University of Georgia, where he was a First Honor Graduate.
 He went on to receive his law degree with honors from the University of Georgia School of Law in 2004.
 Upon graduation, Travis returned to the West Georgia area and began representing injured workers with a particular focus on catastrophic designation claims, which are similar to VA individual unemployability cases.

-Outside of work, Travis is active in his local church, where he has taught Sunday school for a number of years and just completed his second two-year term as lay leader of the congregation.
-The rest of his time he is either at one of his kids’ sporting events, fishing, or watching his Georgia Bulldogs dominate the rest of the SEC and country.
+Outside of work, Travis is active in his local church, including four years as lay leader of the congregation and most recently as chair of a year-long pastor search committee.
+The rest of his time, he is either at one of his kids’ sporting events, playing pickleball, traveling to a new SCUBA diving locale, or watching the Georgia Bulldogs.

 Major General Bill Dyer is the Commanding General of the United States Army Reserve 108th Training Command, where he executes command and control over 8,000 Army Reserve Soldiers who perform Initial Entry Training for both enlisted and officers across the United States.
 He earned his Bachelor of Science in Electrical Engineering from the Virginia Military Institute in 1985 and his law degree from the Cumberland School of Law at Samford University in 1992.
 His military education includes a Masters in Strategic Studies from the U.S. Army War College, as well as the Advanced Joint Professional Military Education course, U.S. Army Command and General Staff College, and the Judge Advocate Officer Basic and Advanced Courses.